 Gulf Coast Analyses in Florida

-Coastal flooding from the Gulf of Mexico directly affects communities in 23 counties, which are separated into project study areas.
-The project teams involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products include representatives of FEMA, the Florida Division of Emergency Management (FDEM), the Northwest Florida Water Management District (NWFWMD), the Suwanee River Water Management District (SRWMD), and their contractors.
+Coastal flooding from the Gulf of Mexico directly affects communities in 24 counties, which are separated into project study areas.
+The project teams involved in the analysis of the flooding and the preparation of new or updated digital FIRMs, FIS reports, and related products include representatives of FEMA, Florida Division of Emergency Management (FDEM), NWFWMD, Suwanee River Water Management District (SRWMD), and their contractors.

-To learn more about the coastal engineering analysis and mapping efforts for the Gulf coast areas of Florida, please visit the Florida page or the individual pages for the Northwest Florida Study Area (2008 Study), the Northwest Florida Study Area (2009 Study), the Big Bend Florida Study Area, and the West Florida Florida Study Area.
-The individual page for the Southwest Florida Study Area will be launched when the coastal flood risk study begins later this year.
+To learn more about the coastal engineering analysis and mapping efforts for the Gulf coast areas of Florida, please visit the Information for Florida page or the individual Information for Northwest Florida Study Area (2008 Study), Information for Northwest Florida Study Area (2009 Study), B Information for Big Bend Florida Study Area, Information for West Florida Study Area, or Information for Southwest Florida Study Area pages.

 Back to top